A bald man in glasses and striped sweater watches something on a white laptop.

 1. Your passport is still in transit to the passport agency.
 This may take up to two weeks, plus additional time for processing payment.

 2. The system is experiencing technical issues.
-Try checking your status again in a few hours.
+Try checking your status again in a few hours, or try a different browser or device.

 3. You’ve mistyped your name when you searched for your passport status.
 If your name has a hyphen, try typing your name with and without it on the passport status tracker website.
 Also, be sure to add any suffixes to your last name.